 Red Knit Cap Girl goes on a gentle adventure with her forest animal friends as she attempts to talk to the moon.
 This reminds me of a multicultural version of Kitten’s First Full Moon. [picture book, ages 2 and up]

-A toad, a missing moon and a mysterious lady are somehow all connected and Rendi, a young runaway, realizes that his own story is the key to all that his happening in this very strangest of villages. [chapter book, ages 8 and up]
+A toad, a missing moon, and a mysterious lady are somehow all connected and Rendi, a young runaway, realizes that his own story is the key to all that his happening in this very strangest of villages. [middle grade, ages 8 and up]

 Though Owl Moon doesn’t rhyme, the text is lyrical and this picture book celebrates the bond between a father and his daughter as they search one night for owls. [picture book, ages 4 and up]